-The practitioner said he did give the lender client husband advice about the adequacy of second mortgage security.
+The practitioner said they did give one of the lender clients (husband) advice about the adequacy of second mortgage security.
 There was no file note of that advice and no letter confirming it.
-There was also no advice given to the wife.
+There was also no advice given to the other lender client (wife).

 Less than half the debt was recovered after the property was sold.

 A practitioner was originally retained by a borrower developer company to document a deal it had done to borrow $3.4M.
-The lender was a company which was controlled by one man.
-It was agreed early on in the practitioner’s retainer that he would also act for the lender in this transaction – after all everyone was in heated agreement!
+The lender was a company which was controlled by one person.
+It was agreed early on in the practitioner’s retainer that they would also act for the lender in this transaction – after all everyone was in heated agreement!

 The loan agreement was signed in September and a mortgage was registered the following February.